 The U.S. is currently experiencing an ongoing opioid epidemic.
-In the late 19th century, it’s estimated that over 300,000 people were addicted to injected morphine or smoked opium.
+In the late 19th century, it’s estimated that more than 300,000 people were addicted to injected morphine or smoked opium.

 The country has never experienced anything quite like the current opioid crisis.
 It is already the deadliest drug epidemic in American history, killing tens of thousands of people every year.

-Opioids are a class of drug that produces a variety of effects in the brain.
+Opioids are a class of drugs that produces a variety of effects in the brain.
 They are believed to block pain signals from the brain to the body.

-The opioid problem in America is huge and complex.
-There were many factors that contributed to it becoming the deadliest drug epidemic in American history.
-Some events surely shaped the crisis and help to explain how the situation spiraled out of control.
+The opioid problem in the U.S. is huge and complex.
+Many factors have contributed to it becoming the deadliest drug epidemic in American history.
+Some events surely shaped the crisis and helped to explain how the situation spiraled out of control.

-Purdue Pharma receives FDA approval for OxyContin, a potent opioid prescription painkiller.
+- 1995: Purdue Pharma receives approval from the Food and Drug Administration (FDA) for OxyContin, a potent opioid prescription painkiller.

-Prescriptions for opioid painkillers triple in this time period, likely in part due to doctors overprescribing these drugs and addicted patients “doctor shopping” (getting multiple prescriptions from different doctors).
+- 1991–2011: Prescriptions for opioid painkillers triple in this period, likely in part due to doctors overprescribing these drugs and addicted patients “doctor shopping” (getting multiple prescriptions from different doctors).

-Purdue Pharma pays a $634 million dollar fine for “misbranding” OxyContin and falsely marketing it as a safer and less abuse-prone painkiller option, as well as misleading doctors, regulators, and patients about its high abuse potential and risk of addiction.
+- 2007: Purdue Pharma pays a $634 million fine for “misbranding” OxyContin and falsely marketing it as a safer and less abuse-prone painkiller option, as well as misleading doctors, regulators, and patients about its high abuse potential and risk of addiction.

-During this year, approximately 1.2 million hospital emergency room visits were related to misuse or abuse of pharmaceutical drugs.
+- 2009: During this year, about 1.2 million hospital emergency room visits were related to misuse or abuse of pharmaceutical drugs.
 This number is larger than the number of hospital emergency room visits related to illicit street drugs, and it reflects a 98 percent increase since 2004.
 The most prominent drugs involved in the emergency room visits were opioid painkillers, particularly OxyContin.

-Purdue Pharma releases a more abuse-resistant form of Oxycontin.
+- 2010: Purdue Pharma releases a more abuse-resistant form of OxyContin.
 If a user tries to inject or snort the drug, it becomes a gummy hard-to-use substance.

-The FDA supports the The White House Office of National Drug Control Policy’s report “Epidemic: Responding to America’s Prescription Drug Abuse Crisis,” which outlines comprehensive plans to battle the ongoing opioid prescription drug epidemic.
+- 2011: The FDA supports The White House Office of National Drug Control Policy’s report “Epidemic: Responding to America’s Prescription Drug Abuse Crisis,” which outlines comprehensive plans to battle the ongoing opioid prescription drug epidemic.

-Opioid prescriptions fall 18 percent from a 2010 peak, according to the Centers for Disease Control and Prevention.
+- 2015: Opioid prescriptions fall 18 percent from a 2010 peak, according to the U.S. Centers for Disease Control and Prevention (CDC).

-A Washington University School of Medicine study that involved opioid users over a seven-year period found that the number of those who used only prescription medications declined by 6.1 percent, while the number of those who used prescription opioids and heroin increased by 10.3 percent.
+- 2008–2014: A Washington University School of Medicine study that involved opioid users during a seven-year period found that the number of those who used only prescription medications declined by 6.1 percent, while the number of those who used prescription opioids and heroin increased by 10.3 percent.
 The number of those who began using only heroin rose by 14.1 percent.

-To date, 48 states have sued Purdue Pharma in relation to OxyContin.
+To date, 48 states have sued Purdue Pharma about OxyContin.
 Accusations include lying about the drug, exaggerating its benefits and safety, and downplaying its dangers and high addiction rate.

-According to a 2019 AP-NORC poll, approximately 46 percent of participants blame doctors and dentists for the current opioid crisis.
+According to a 2019 AP-NORC poll, about 46 percent of participants blame doctors and dentists for the current opioid crisis.

 Within a year, the American Pain Society had issued guidelines for pain management and related bills passed in Congress.
 By 2000 (well after OxyContin’s release), mandatory pain scales were used in certain areas of health care, sometimes requiring an “acceptable” pain score for release.
 The standards suggested using a numerical scale based on patients’ self-reported pain.